 Are you a plotter or a pantser?
 I’m definitely a plotter.
 I could never write so many books so quickly without it.
 I pantsed my way through my first book, which was fun, but then it needed LOTS of revision, which took way longer than just planning it out in the first place.
 Now I do a few character exercises, fill out a beat sheet and then a scene-by-scene outline (in pencil) during my pre-writing stage.
 I follow it for my story structure, but I also keep a good eraser on hand in case inspiration strikes and I want to make changes.
 While I am a plotter, I’m not rigid about it—things can and do change as the story progresses and I don’t feel it inhibits my creativity at all.

 Do you have any advice for someone who wants to write a book and become published?
 I’ve seen the statistic that 90% of people want to write a book and only 10% actually do.
 I think lack of know-how stops most people.
 So my advice would be to join a great writer’s group like RWA (Romance Writers of America) and a local chapter.
 It’s such a great resource for information on good writing as well as for support.
 Having writer friends to trade work with made an incredible difference for me.
 I also enjoyed writing more and had more success when I got a firm grasp on story structure.
 I loved the book Save the Cat by Blake Snyder and the screenwriting book My Story Can Beat Up Your Story for that.
 They're very accessible and clear, besides being funny and enjoyable.
-When I read it, a lightbulb went off for me.
+When I read those, a lightbulb went off for me.

 Will the Hidden Saga be available in audiobook format?
 Yes!
 The first 3 books, HIDDEN DEEP, HIDDEN HEART, AND HIDDEN HOPE are now available on Audible, Amazon, and iBooks.
 Within the next year, the entire saga will be available on Audible and other audiobook venues.